LTLA/BiocWorkflow2015/converted/workflow.md

 The filter threshold is defined based on the assumption that most regions in the genome are not marked by H3K9ac.
 Reads are counted into large bins and the median coverage across those bins is used as an estimate of the background abundance.
 Windows are only retained if they have abundances 3-fold higher than the background.
-This removes a large number of windows that are weakly marked and likely to be irrelevant.
+This removes a large number of windows that are weakly or not marked and are likely to be irrelevant.

 ```r